pennomi/comics/README.md

 - [ ] Bug Fixes
   - [ ] I noticed one iPhone having trouble with the spinner getting stuck active.
 Is this a widespread problem?
+  - [ ] Alt text doesn't dynamically change with page switch on Chrome
+  - [ ] Cycle the forum's IP address.
+The current one is banned in Russia for no reason.
+  - [ ] Fonts need о̄ ñ
 - [ ] Nice New Features
   - [x] Extended Markdown for tag links; update transcripts and wiki pages
     - [ ] Auto-migrate tags when they are renamed.